 - Open the Samples/TDAbleton folder by choosing Browse Samples in the TouchDesigner Help menu, then entering the TDAbleton folder.

-- Copy the TouchDesigner folder into your Ableton Remote Scripts folder.
-For Windows standard installation, this should be: \ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\.
-For Mac standard installation, this should be: /Contents/App-Resources/MIDI Remote Scripts/.
-See How to install a third party Remote Script to locate this folder and for more info on this.
+- Copy the TouchDesigner folder into your Ableton Live MIDI Remote Scripts folder.
+For Windows standard installation, this should be: \ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\, which is hidden by default.
+For Mac standard installation, locate the Live application in Finder, right click on it and select "Show Package Content" then go to /Contents/App-Resources/MIDI Remote Scripts/.
+See How to install a third party Remote Script in the Ableton Live documentation for more info on this.

 Set up Ableton Live